Georgios Papandreou

+The Centre Union won a minority vote in the 1963 elections and formed a government in the 1964 elections.
+On his return as head of government, he led economic liberalization efforts and wealth redistribution policies amidst the Greek economic miracle, increased mandatory years in education and enforced free education on all levels.
+In foreign policy, he assumed a pro–Enosis stance amidst clashes in Cyprus, and was increasingly advised by his son, Andreas Papandreou.

+His relationship with the new King, Constantine II, was deteriorating, and following the refusal of Minister of National Defence Petros Garoufalias to vacate his position regarding the ASPIDA scandal in the army, Papandreou openly clashed with the King and resigned in July 1965.
+The latter lured in Centre Union members to form unelected coalition governments, resulting in prolonged political instability for the next two years.
+Papandreou denounced the "Apostates" of the Centre Union and declared a second "struggle", together with his son, Andreas.
+Before the 1967 elections could commence, a coup d'etat in April 1967 saw the installation of a military regime and the arrest of both Papandreous.
+Georgios was placed under house arrest and died in November 1968.

+Papandreou was known as the "Old Man of Democracy" by his supporters.
+He established a political dynasty, that most prominently included his son Andreas, who would later serve as prime minister from 1981 to 1989 and 1993 to 1996, and grandson George, who served as prime minister from 2009 to 2011.

 Early life

-Papandreou was born at Kalentzi, in the Achaea region of the northern Peloponnese.
+Papandreou was born Georgios Stavropoulos at Kalentzi, in the Achaea region of the northern Peloponnese.
 He was the son of Father Andreas Stavropoulos, an Orthodox archpriest (protopresvyteros).
 His last name is derived from his father's Christian name and the word papas "priest".
 He studied law in Athens and political science in Berlin.
 His political philosophy was heavily influenced by German social democracy.
 As a result, he was adamantly opposed to the monarchy and supported generous social policies, but he was also extremely anti-communist (and specifically against the KKE's policies in Greece).
 As a young man, he became involved in politics as a supporter of the Liberal leader Eleftherios Venizelos, who made him governor of Chios after the Balkan Wars.
 One of his brothers, Nikos, was killed in the Battle of Kilkis-Lachanas.

 He married twice.
 His first wife was Sofia Mineyko, a Polish national, daughter of Zygmunt Mineyko and paternal granddaughter of Stanislaw Mineyko (1802–1857).
 Their son Andreas Papandreou was born in Chios in 1919.
 His second wife was the actress Cybele Andrianou and their son was named George Papandreou.